theboxer/markdown-editor/core/components/markdowneditor/docs/systemsettings.md

 **Key:** `markdowneditor.oembed.frontend_css`
 **Default:** `1`

-If enabled, CSS from specified service will be automatically included on frontend.
+If enabled, CSS from specified service will be automatically included on the frontend.

 ### Default card's color
 **Key:** `markdowneditor.oembed.default_card_color`
 **Default:** `#D71212`

-Default color of card's stripe.
-Color can be entered in any valid format for CSS.
+Default color of each card’s stripe at the left side.
+Colors can be entered in any valid format for CSS.

 ### Auto card's color
 **Key:** `markdowneditor.oembed.auto_card_color`
 **Default:** `true`

-If enabled and selected service supports auto color, color of the card's stripe will be generated from favicon of the embedding url.
+If enabled and the selected service supports auto color (e.g., Embed.ly Cards, Embed.ly Extract), the color of the card’s stripe will be generated from the favicon of the embedding url.

-## Embedly
+## Embed.ly
 ### API key
 **Key:** `markdowneditor.embedly.api_key`

-Embedly API key, required for EmbedlyExtract and EmbedlyEmbed service.
-Can be obtained at [http://embed.ly/](http://embed.ly/).
+The Embed.ly API key, required for the EmbedlyExtract and EmbedlyEmbed services.
+An Embed.ly API key can be obtained at [http://embed.ly/](http://embed.ly/).